 Mallory M. Koenings, Ph.D., RDN

-Mallory Koenings, PhD, RDN is the Interim Expanded Food and Nutrition Education Program (EFNEP) Coordinator in the Division of Nutrition, Institute of Food Safety and Nutrition at the National Institute of Food and Agriculture, USDA (NIFA).
-Previously at NIFA, she provided national program leadership to the Expanded Food and Nutrition Education Program (EFNEP) and the Web-based Nutrition Education, Evaluation, and Reporting System (WebNEERS) as the National EFNEP Coordinator, to advance the science of nutrition education and deliver enhanced low-income nutrition education programs and services to consumers throughout the United States, District of Columbia, and the Territories.
-Previously at NIFA, she provided programmatic support for the AFRI Childhood Obesity Prevention Challenge Area Program and the AFRI Function and Efficacy of Nutrients Foundational Program.
-Dr. Koenings serves as a subject matter expert for NIFA’s grants modernization effort.
-In a Special Assignment to the Office of the Director she provides support and leadership to the Science Program and Analysis Officer.
+Mallory Koenings, PhD, RDN is a National Program Leader in the Division of Nutrition, Institute of Food Safety and Nutrition at the National Institute of Food and Agriculture, USDA (NIFA).
+Previously at NIFA, she provided national program leadership to the Expanded Food and Nutrition Education Program (EFNEP) and the Web-based Nutrition Education, Evaluation, and Reporting System (WebNEERS) as the National EFNEP Coordinator, to advance the science of nutrition education and deliver enhanced low-income national nutrition education programs and services to consumers throughout the United States, District of Columbia, and the Territories.
+She also provided programmatic support for the AFRI Childhood Obesity Prevention Challenge Area Program and the AFRI Function and Efficacy of Nutrients Foundational Program.
+In a Special Assignment to the Office of the Director she provided support and leadership to the Science Program and Analysis Officer.